Wervice/archon/README.md

 # Archon Backup Utility
 ###### Keeps your data safe.
-Archon is an open source and easy-to-use python backup utility for Linux and Windows users.
+Archon is an open source and easy-to-use python backup utility for Linux.
 Archon supports compressed backups (`xztar`) and encryption using AES.
 You can also backup your files to a FTP server with and without TLS.
 Archon is licensed under GNUv3.
 ## How to use?
 1. Open the folder where Archon is stored
 2. Enter `python3 __main__.py <command>`